-- Chick Magnet: Jimmy is this to Sody Pop, anyway.
+- Chick Magnet: Jimmy despite being under age child is this to Sody Pop, anyway.
 While in her first appearance she tries flirting with him by showing him her new bikini, in her second appearance she literally shoves her tongue down his throat as soon as she shows up on screen.

 - Christmas Episode: The last episode skips ahead to George and Jimmy celebrating Christmas, with Sody Pop making another appearance.

 - The Face of the Sun: The sun in the beginning, with its varied facial expressions and hands.

 - The Fool: Jimmy the Idiot Boy, who is literally mentally retarded, acts eccentric and is incapable of speech.
 All of this is Played for Laughs.